 Visiting Students Only (i.e., if you are a student at a University other than UC Berkeley): Within 24 hours of submitting your application, you will receive an email from UC Berkeley asking you to set up your university credentials; this email does NOT constitute admission to the program.
 Please follow the instructions in the email.
-Once you have completed the necessary steps, please go to CalCentral to pay your non-refundable $400 deposit.
+Once you have completed the necessary steps, please go to CalCentral to pay your $400 deposit.
 If you fail to make the $400 deposit within 48 hours of application submission, your application will be canceled.

-Complete applications are due no later than March 1, 2019.
-All applications are reviewed by Berkeley Study Abroad in the order received.
-Applicants will be notified of their admission status by email no later than March 15, 2019.
+Completed applications are due no later than February 17, 2020.
+All applications are reviewed by Berkeley Study Abroad in the order they are received.
+Applicants will be notified of their admission status by email no later than March 20, 2020.

 If a program becomes full, a waitlist of all eligible applicants will be created in the order in which applications are received.
 Berkeley Study Abroad reserves sole discretion to manage program waitlists.
 If placed on a waitlist, you will be notified via email and sent a link to the Waitlist Action Form accessible via your Berkeley Study Abroad portal.
 In this form you must indicate your intention for one of the following:

 • Remain on the waitlist – no further action required.

 • Switch to another open program – It is your responsibility to assure that you meet all eligibility requirements for the program that you would like to switch into.
-Once you have confirmed this, complete an Alternative Options Form which will be provided to you by program staff.
-If you decide to switch to an open program, you will forfeit your spot on the waitlist.
+Please note: If you decide to switch to an open program, you will forfeit your spot on the waitlist.

-• Withdraw your application from the waitlist – you must complete an Alternative Options Form to receive a refund of your $400 deposit.
+• Withdraw your application from the waitlist – If you withdraw from the waitlist, you will receive a refund of your $400 deposit.